 1- They Have Been Around for Nearly a Century

 Many people assume that dental veneers are a novel innovation in cosmetic dentistry.
 But that is far from the truth.
-Dental veneers first appeared in 1929, when a dentist at the time came up with temporary teeth cover-ups that celebrities can wear on set.
+They first appeared in 1929, when a dentist at the time came up with temporary teeth cover-ups that celebrities can wear on set.
 As you can imagine, they are not the most practical or comfortable to wear.

 They also weren’t a permanent solution, but at least on screen, famous actors and actresses at the time could sport a flawless smile.